 September - October 2020: Applicants will be notified of their selection.
 Delegates will confirm their attendance by providing proof of travel.
 TIE will confirm all Tufts delegates in the UNFCCC's registration system.
 TIE will also coordinate pre-departure briefings for the Tufts delegates.

-November 2020: COP26!
+2021 - Exact Dates TBD: COP26!
 TIE will host a de-briefing and dissemination session upon the Tufts delegation's return in order for the delegates to reflect on and share their valuable experiences with the wider Tufts community.

 Highlights from COP-25!